Sruthi-sk/dsm-hippocampus/README.md

 This project makes heavy use of [Jax](https://github.com/google/jax), [Flax](https://github.com/google/flax), [Optax](https://github.com/google-deepmind/optax), and [Fiddle](https://github.com/google/fiddle).
 We use [pdm](https://pdm-project.org/latest/) to manage our dependencies.
 With the lockfile `pdm.lock` you should be able to faithfully instantiate the same environment we used to train our $\delta$-models.
 To do so, you can run the following commands,

-Here is the cleaned and revised version of your content:

-markdown
-Copy code
 ## Setup

 This project uses [JAX](https://github.com/google/jax), [Flax](https://github.com/google/flax), [Optax](https://github.com/google-deepmind/optax), and [Fiddle](https://github.com/google/fiddle).
 Dependency management is handled with [PDM](https://pdm-project.org/latest/).
 You can recreate the same environment we used to train our $\delta$-models by following these steps: